David0tt/DeepGTAV/Readme.md

 sometimes do nothing.
 I would advise to only use the fields that are also used in the example scripts and data generation scripts.

+### Capturing images freely from arbitrary locations
+If you want to capture images from any location a hacky simple solution is to use a "freecam" mod to move the camera.
+[Aikido Free Cam](https://www.gta5-mods.com/scripts/aikido-free-cam) worked well for us (see this [issue](https://github.com/Eisbaer8/DeepGTAV/issues/7)).

 ## Modification of GTAV
 In general DeepGTAV should work stable with modifications of GTAV.